thicapistrano/mcp-github-reviewer/README.md

 When running as an MCP server, Claude can call these tools in response to natural language prompts.
 You describe which PR to review, and Claude fetches the diff, analyzes the code, and posts structured inline comments.

-There is also a standalone script (`review.js`) that automates the same workflow without MCP — useful for CI pipelines or one-off runs outside Claude Code.

 ## Tools available

 ### `get_pull_request_diff`